farmergreg/adif/README.md

 This library attempts to take advantage of the go stdlib's use of simd.
 Using simd directly to further speed up parsing is an opportunity worth exploring.

-Writing performance can be improved by about 50% by removing the field sorting in WriteTo.
-I feel that sorting the fields provides a better debugging / user experience and is worth the trade-off.
-We are still 2x faster than the next fastest benchmarked library.
-If needed, we could implement a WriteToFast method that does not sort the fields.